amalay/kubernete-samples/node-simple/README.md

 ### Create docker image of your app
 You can below command on any terminal to build docker image.
-> "docker build -t {IMAGE NAME} ."
+> "docker build -t `<IMAGE NAME>` ."
 Ex: "docker build -t avimg-kubernete-node-simple".
 It will take a default tag as latest automatically.

 OR